 As a heated lake, fishing is a year-round activity at this site.
 In fact, some of the very finest bass action occurs when other lakes are still ice covered.

-Results from recent electroshocking surveys only proves the statements.
+Results from recent electroshocking surveys only prove this claim.
 Fisheries biologists have uncovered a number of little-known, out-of-the-way honeyholes containing superb populations of bragging-size largemouths.

 Like many of the state's smaller waters, Gillespie New Lake is a community-owned reservoir.
 Though only 270 acres in size, the lake is quickly gaining fame as one of the finest bass fishing waters found in the entire state.